atandritC/GradeHub-SRM-GPA-Calculator/README.md

 ## Calculate Your SRM University GPA

 Welcome to GradeHub, a simple GPA calculator tailored for SRM University students.
-This tool helps you compute your Cumulative Grade Point Average (CGPA) based on your course credits and grades.
+This tool helps you compute your Grade Point Average (GPA) based on your course credits and grades.

 ## What GradeHub Does